Grandparents Rights UK 2024

 What are my rights as a grandparent?

-The short answer is no – you don’t have automatic rights, but you can apply to the family courts for permission to make applications respective of your grandchildren.
+The short answer is no – rights for grandparents to see their grandchildren are not automatic rights, but you can apply to the family courts for permission to make applications respective of your grandchildren and visiting them.
 The reason for this is the general rule in child arrangements cases is that the applicant must have parental responsibility, which grandparents cannot get without a child arrangements order.

 What should I do first to try and get contact with my grandchildren?